Bogor Regency: Ethnic groups

-Based on official data from Badan Pusat Statistik for Bogor Regency for mid 2024, the population of Bogor Regency was 5,682,303 people, with an average density of 1,899.3 people/km^{2}.
-Bogor Regency is an administrative area at the level of Regency with the largest population in West Java and even in Indonesia.
+Based on official data from Badan Pusat Statistik for Bogor Regency for mid 2025, the population of Bogor Regency was 5,721,618 people, with an average density of 1,912 people/km^{2}.
+Bogor Regency is an administrative area at the level of Regency; as such, it has the largest regency population in West Java and in Indonesia as a whole.
 The original inhabitants of Bogor Regency and West Java are generally Sundanese.
 Another ethnic group that is quite prominent is the Javanese, who are immigrants from the middle and east of Java Island, and some Betawi people, and also other immigrant ethnic groups including the Cirebonese, Batak, Tionghoa, Minangkabau, Bantenese.

-Data 2000 Indonesian Population Census, the following is the population size of Bogor Regency based on ethnicity;
+Basede on data from the 2000 Indonesian Population Census, the following is the population size of Bogor Regency based on ethnicity;